What services do you provide?

 We do whatever it takes to make the project successful and meet people where they are.

-We minimize travel costs for the best use of resources.
-Andi is comfortable using Skype, Google Conference, GoToMeeting, Zoom and conference calls for meetings.
+Andi is comfortable using Skype, Google Conference, GoToMeeting, and Zoom for videoconferencing, and we use conference calls for occasional meetings.

 What training courses do you provide?

 Grant fundraising, budgeting for programs and nonprofits, online research, panels with other development consultants, federal and state grant writing, and more.